 Using

 Version

 Control

 Whilst

 Disconnected

 From the

 Version

+Control

 Enterprise Architect 'remembers' the status of a model's Version Controlled Packages.
 Packages that were checked out to you prior to disconnecting from the server are still shown as checked out to you, even though you are no longer connected to the server.
 You can still edit these Packages as you normally would.
-Packages that were not checked out to you prior to disconnecting from the server are shown as Version Controlled and locked.
-You cannot edit these Packages until you check them out.